Farama-Foundation/gym-docs/README.md

 ## Editing an environment page

 If you are editing an Atari environment, directly edit the md file in this repository.
-Otherwise, edit the docstring in the Gym Python file and then pip install your modified gym version and run `_scripts/gen_mds.py` in this repo.
+Otherwise, fork Gym and edit the docstring the Python file.
+Then, pip install your Gym fork and run `_scripts/gen_mds.py` in this repo.
 This will automatically generate a md documentation file for the environment.

 ## Adding a new environment

 ### Atari env

-For Atari envs, add a md file into `pages/environments/atari` then complete the **other steps**
+For Atari envs, add a md file into `pages/environments/atari` then complete the **other steps**.

 ### Non-Atari env

-Ensure the Python file corresponding to your environment has a properly formatted markdown docstring and is in gym (or your gym fork).
-Run `pip install -e .` inside the cloned gym repo.
-Then, run `_scripts/gen_mds.py`
+Ensure the environment is in Gym (or your fork).
+Ensure that its Python file has a properly formatted markdown docstring.
+Pip install gym (or your fork) then, run `_scripts/gen_mds.py`.
+This will automatically generate an md page for the environment.
+Then complete the **other steps**.

 ### Other steps